 Thursday 4th July

 Steamboat ‘Greif’ on Lake Greif and Lake Zürich paddle steamers

 Today features more Swiss mountain scenery and historic steamboats.
-After taking the train from Lindau to Zurich, you first sail the full length of Alpine Lake Zurich aboard the genuine paddle steamer Stadt Zurich from 1909.
+After taking the train from St. Gallen to Zurich, you first sail the full length of Alpine Lake Zurich aboard the genuine paddle steamer Stadt Zurich from 1909.
 With the Glarus Alps in full view, you eventually reach the historic city of Rapperswil, to savour an al fresco lunch in the shadow of the medieval castle.
 In early afternoon you continue by SBB service train the short distance to Uster, for a unique private charter cruise on Switzerland oldest steamboat, the venerable Greif from 1896.
 This coal-powered screw steamer with wooden superstructures sails on its namesake lake just southeast of Zurich.
 Experience a real jewel of European boat preservation and one of Switzerland’s best kept secrets.
 You’ll also be able to watch the fireman shovel coal into the boiler and observe the steam engine work hard below deck.
-In the late afternoon you return to Lindau, enjoying the refined comfort of an SBB panoramic dome car.
+In the late afternoon you return to St. Gallen by SBB service train.
 (B L)

 Friday 5th July